Brianland

 2:33:40 – final shot of Bob on the couch smoking a joint . . . as his daughter jumps in her car to drive to a protest in Oakland in the rain.

-2:34:00 – title comes up on screen and credits roll (for 7:43) – in half of the 8 theater screenings I was at, applause broke out at this point.
+2:34:00 – title appears on screen and credits roll (for 7:43) – in at least half the 8 theater screenings I was at, applause broke out at this point.

-2:36:54 – Gil Scott-Heron’s The Revolution Will Not Be Televised – a wonderful easter egg sprinkled throughout the movie
+2:36:52 – Gil Scott-Heron’s classic The Revolution Will Not Be Televised – a wonderful easter egg sprinkled throughout the movie.

 2:41:43 – END